 Bread: A Baker’s Book of Techniques and Recipes by Jeffery Hamelman

-This is “the” book for those who want to make all kinds of yeast breads, and who want to make their own starters where possible.
-Sourdough breads are covered.
+This is the book for those who want to make all kinds of yeast bread, and who want to make their own starters where possible.
+Sourdough bread is covered too.

 Yogurt Culture by Cheryl Sternman Rule

-The reliability of the recipes for homemade yogurt are the main appeal of this book.
+The reliability of the recipes for homemade yogurt is the main appeal of this book.
 People who have failed before have reported success with Rule’s clear instructions.

-The book is also full of recipes which use the yogurt, a nice bonus!
+The book is also full of recipes that use yogurt, a nice bonus!

 The Joy of Pickling by Linda Ziedrich

-This favorite book is now in its third edition, now with 300 recipes.
-It has a huge variety of recipes, included fermented favorites like kimchi, soy sauce, etc.
+This amazing book is now in its third edition, now with 300 recipes.
+It has a huge variety of recipes, including fermented favorites like kimchi, soy sauce, etc.

 Fermented Vegetables by Christopher Shockey